danilopezmella/pestd3code/README.md

 ### 📂 File Interaction

 - **Clickable File Paths:**
-  - File paths in the **Model Input/Output** and **Model Command Line** sections are now clickable.
+  - File paths in the **Model Input/Output** and **Model Command Line** sections are clickable.
   - Clicking a file path opens the file in the system's default editor (if the file exists).
   - If the file does not exist, the extension notifies the user to help identify missing or incorrect paths.

 ### 📖 Quick Access to PEST Manual

-- A quick link to the PEST manual is now included in the first line of the file, opening the manual in a parallel window for easy reference.
+- A quick link to the PEST manual is included in the first line of the file, opening the manual in a parallel window for easy reference.

 ### 📝 Section Descriptions